georgexu99/Shopify-2019-Developer-Intern-Challenge/README.md

-# Shopify-2019-Developer-Intern-Challenge
-2019 backend dev challenge with a shopping cart

-Hello Shopify!
-Welcome to my project.
  This Rest API was built on Spring and compiled with maven.
 To use this api, I ran it through localhost:8080 <-default port you can use the following URLs:
      http://localhost:8080/Products
      http://localhost:8080/Products?available=true